William R. Watson: Life

 The first Canadian painting he sold, in 1906 when he was with Ogilvy, was by Frederick S. Coburn, and he maintained a friendship with Coburn and sold his work, as well as that of Albert H. Robinson, A. Y. Jackson, Emily Carr and Robert Pilot.
 His ledger books show that Watson was also interested in earlier Canadian art, such as the paintings of Cornelius Krieghoff and Otto Reinhold Jacobi.
 He also devoted a chapter to locating the work of Krieghoff in his book Retrospective: Recollections of a Montreal Art Dealer.

 Among these artists, he had a special relationship with Cullen, whom he met around 1908 and whose work he began to sell that year and in the years that followed: he held thirteen one-person shows for Cullen from 1923 to 1935.
 These shows were well attended and a commercial success, which made an immense difference to Cullen.
 In 1926, Cullen had enough money to move from Montreal and buy a house at Chambly, where he settled with his family, all due to Watson.

 In 1931, Watson published a book about Cullen, Maurice Cullen, R.C.A.: A Record of Struggle and Achievement.
 In 1934, he organized a retrospective of Cullen's work.

 In 1925, after the death of Brymner, he organized a show of All the Remaining Paintings and Water Colors by Brymner, as well as giving a show to Alfred Laliberté.
-In 1926, he gave one-person exhibitions to Cullen's stepson, Robert Pilot, his first, as well as Robinson and Suzor-Coté.
+In 1926, he gave one-person exhibitions to Cullen's stepson, Robert Pilot, his first, as well as A. H. Robinson and Suzor-Coté.
 In the period from 1927 to 1929, he gave Suzor-Côté a major exhibition as well as giving three one-person shows to Pilot.
 In the 1930s, besides Cullen, he showed the work of Pilot in nine one-person shows as well as showing the work of Alex Colville and B.C.
 Binning.

 When he closed the Watson Art Gallery in 1958 at seventy-one years of age, Jackson wrote a letter in which he acknowledged Watson's role, writing "You have known, and been a good friend to nearly all the artists, and must have happy memories of them."